sbomtools/sbomtools/README.md

  - component_name is the name of the component to remove
  - recurse says to remove those packages that are dependent on this component

+The following exceptions are defined:

+ - PackageNotFound: you tried to edit/remove a package that wasn't present.
+ - DependencyNotMet: you tried to remove something that had a dependency and you didn't use -r.
+ - AlreadyExists: you tried to add an entry that already exists, and you didn't use -O
+ - FileFormatError: there is something wrong with the JSON or the SBOM.
+ - UnknownError: Something weird happened.
+Open an Issue ;-(